rlskoeser/dhqwords/content/vol/17/3/000701/index.en.md

 ---
 type: article
 dhqtype: article
-title: "Making the Whole Greater than the Sum of its Parts: Taxonomy Development as a Site of Negotiation and Compromise in an Interdisciplinary Software Development Project"
+title: "Making the Whole Greater than the Sum of its Parts: Taxonomy development as a site of negotiation and compromise in an interdisciplinary software development project"
 date: 2023-07-10
 article_id: "000701"
 volume: 017